 (5) When a blood test is administered under the provisions of RCW 46.20.308

-, the withdrawal of blood for the purpose of determining its alcoholic or drug content may be performed only by a physician, a registered nurse, a licensed practical nurse, a nursing assistant as defined in chapter 18.88A
+, the withdrawal of blood for the purpose of determining its alcoholic or drug content may be performed only by a physician licensed under chapter 18.71

-RCW, a physician assistant as defined in chapter 18.71A
+RCW; a physician assistant licensed under chapter 18.71A

-RCW, an emergency medical technician as defined in chapter 18.73
+RCW; an advanced emergency medical technician or paramedic licensed under chapter 18.73

 RCW; until July 1, 2016, a health care assistant certified under *chapter 18.135

 RCW.
 Proof of qualification to draw blood may be established through the department of health's provider credential search.
 This limitation shall not apply to the taking of breath specimens.

-(6) The person tested may have a licensed or certified health care provider listed in subsection (5) of this section, or a qualified technician, chemist, registered nurse, or other qualified person of his or her own choosing administer one or more tests in addition to any administered at the direction of a law enforcement officer.
+(6) The person tested may have a licensed or certified health care provider listed in subsection (5) of this section, or a qualified technician, chemist, or other qualified person of his or her own choosing administer one or more tests in addition to any administered at the direction of a law enforcement officer.
 The test will be admissible if the person establishes the general acceptability of the testing technique or method.
 The failure or inability to obtain an additional test by a person shall not preclude the admission of evidence relating to the test or tests taken at the direction of a law enforcement officer.